opensourcefeed/opensourcefeed.github.io/important-dates.md

       <td>LibreOffice is a free office suite forked from OpenOffice.org by The Document Foundation.
 Its first release appeared on January 25, 2011.
 It supports open document formats and is the default office suite in many Linux distributions.</td>
     </tr>

+    <tr><td colspan="5" class="month-anchor" id="feb">February</td></tr>

     <tr>
       <td>5</td>
       <td>VLC media player</td>
       <td>1st February</td>
       <td>2001-02-01</td>
       <td>VLC is a free, open source media player and streaming server developed by VideoLAN.
 It plays most audio and video formats without requiring additional codecs.
-VLC was originally a student project at Ecole Centrale Paris and was released as open source in February 2001.</td>
+VLC was originally a student project at École Centrale Paris and was released as open source in February 2001.</td>
     </tr>

     <tr>